Quick Set-up (no changes to formative frameworks)

 Once your statements are completed and you have pressed Save, scroll to the top of the page and click your framework name which will be underlined in blue.
 You can now navigate around Pupil Asset in the normal way.

 During trials, teachers reported that having more than one assessment status was too onerous for the foundation subjects.
 As a result, Pupil Asset Foundation frameworks simply have Achieved/Unachieved assessment statuses in place.

 Should you wish to delete the Achieved status and introduce your own terminology, follow these steps:

 Scroll up to Statuses.

-iv.
-Press Save All and the Age Level will appear in the deck above.
+- Press Save All and the Age Level will appear.